Current Travel Info

 A Similkameen summer…hot temperatures, cooling river, breezy valley… yep, sounds like summer.

 In Manning Park, annual events include BC Parks Day, Lantern Festival, and the Kite Festival.
-In the Princeton area, check out the yearly Princeton Show & Shine, and enjoy an evening of live music and community fun at the Princeton Street Plaza.
+In the Princeton area, check out the annual Princeton Show & Shine, and enjoy an evening of live music and community fun at the Princeton Street Plaza.
 The Copper Valley Music Festival (Princeton) and Tulameen Family Fun Days are held in August.
 If you’re into fitness, sign up for the Fat Dog 120 held throughout the valley in August.

-In Keremeos, there are summer events at the Old Grist Mill and Gardens, including a Garden Tea Party, Sunday Dinners, Concerts, Gardeners’ Gatherings, the popular Teddy Bear Picnic, Day Camps, and Summer Night Markets.
+In Keremeos, historically, there are summer events at the Old Grist Mill and Gardens, including a Garden Tea Party, Sunday Dinners, Concerts, Gardeners’ Gatherings, the popular Teddy Bear Picnic, Day Camps, and Summer Night Markets.

 Grist Mill & Gardens, Keremeos – Check out all Events – Celebrating 40 years.